linwoodc3/gdeltPyR/README.md

 # gdeltPyR
 gdeltPyR is a Python-based framework to retrieve [Global Database of Events, Language, and Tone (GDELT) 2.0 data](http://gdeltproject.org/data.html) for analysis in Python Pandas or R dataframes.
 A user can enter a date, date range (two strings), or individual dates and return a [tidy data set ready for scientific or data-driven exploration](http://vita.had.co.nz/papers/tidy-data.pdf).

+`gdeltPyR` retrieves [Global Database of Events, Language, and Tone (GDELT) data (version 1.0 or version 2.0) ](http://gdeltproject.org/data.html#intro) via [parallel HTTP GET requests](http://docs.python-requests.org/en/v0.10.6/user/advanced/#asynchronous-requests) and is an alternative to [accessing GDELT data via Google BigQuery ](http://gdeltproject.org/data.html#googlebigquery).
+Therefore, the more cores you have, the less time it takes to pull more data.
+Moreover, the more RAM you have, the more data you can pull.
+And finally, for RAM-limited workflows, create a pipeline that pulls data, writes to disc, and flushes.

 The GDELT Project is the largest, most comprehensive, and highest resolution open database of human society ever created.
 It monitors print, broadcast, and web news media in over 100 languages from across every country in the world to keep continually updated on breaking developments anywhere on the planet.
 Its historical archives stretch back to January 1, 1979 and accesses the world’s breaking events and reaction in near-realtime as both the GDELT Event and Global Knowledge Graph update every 15 minutes.
 Visit the [GDELT website to learn more about the project](http://gdeltproject.org/#intro).

 <p align="center">